 Use GSS-TSIG to sign the updated.
-This is equivalent to specifying $\neg g$ on the command-line oldgsstsig realm [realm name]
+This is equivalent to specifying $\neg g$ on the command line.

+oldgsstsig

 Use the Windows 2000 version of GSS-TSIG to sign the updated.
-This is equivalent to specifying $-\circ$ on the commandline.
+This is equivalent to specifying -o on the command line.